-5 Tips for Surviving a Crisis
+Coping With Life: 5 Tips For Surviving A Crisis

-5 Strategies to use right now when faced with a crisis:
+5 Strategies to use right now when faced with a crisis.

-- Breathe: Take some long deep breaths.
 Breathing helps to calm the system, slow things down, and regulate emotions.
 Breathing also helps to activate the thinking, logical part of the brain that can help us to problem solve the situation and decide how to respond effectively.

-- Find some ways to relax and soothe your system: Notice and relax tension in your body.
-Soothe your senses by taking a warm bath, smelling aromatherapy, taking-in beautiful scenery, or listening to music.
+Find some ways to relax and soothe your system: Notice and relax tension in your body.
+Soothe your senses by taking a warm bath, smelling aromatherapy, taking in beautiful scenery, or listening to music.
 Nurture your body.

-- Distract from your distress: Get your mind off of what is distressing.
+Get your mind off of what is distressing.
 Engage in activities that captivate your mind, such as sports, coffee with friends, dancing, playing a game.

-- Improve your thinking: Find meaning in your pain; appreciate what you do have, how well you are coping, how resilient you can be; remind yourself this pain will not last forever, there will be times you will feel differently.
+Find meaning in your pain; appreciate what you do have, how well you are coping, how resilient you can be; remind yourself this pain will not last forever, there will be times you will feel differently.
 Encourage yourself, be your own cheerleader or talk to yourself like you would your best friend.
 You got this!

-- Accept reality as it is: Understand what is in your control and accept and let go of what you cannot change.
+Understand what is in your control and accept and let go of what you cannot change.
 Refusing to accept reality is the source of a lot of suffering.
 Watch out for thoughts like “things shouldn’t be this way”, “I don’t want this”.
 These kinds of thoughts can add more pain to already painful events.
 Instead say to yourself, “things are as they are”.
 Reach out for support when the reality you are facing is really hard.

 Pain is inevitable.
 Suffering is optional. ~ Haruki Murakami